 This might seem intense.

-But it’s an effective way for progressing the conversation and building respect.
-And if done right — with empathy and kindness — it can be extremely effective for closing deals.
+But it’s an effective way to progress the conversation and build respect.
+And if done right — with empathy and kindness — it can be highly effective for closing deals.

 8. Look For “No”

 It probably sounds a little odd to try and get the seller to say “No” to you, but according to Jim Camp, the author of Start With No, that’s precisely what you should do.

 “‘no’ gets you past emotional and trivial issues to essential issues.
 We want decision-based negotiation, not the emotion-based waste of time known as win-win.”

 “Embrace ‘no’ at every opportunity in a negotiation.
 Don’t fear the word; invite it.
 You do not take it as a personal rejection because you are not needy.
 You understand that every ‘no’ is reversible.”